Want more ways to save money? Auto-Stash can help you with that.

 Be sure to take advantage of all the great new features that Auto-Stash has to offer, so you can make saving and investing an automatic habit.

 If you’re new to investing, Auto-Stash is a great way to begin with recurring investments.
 You can start investing on Stash with just a dollar (or any dollar amount).
 Stash also offers fractional shares, or pieces of whole shares, of stocks and ETFs.
 So you don’t need a whole lot to get going.

-You can also use Stash’s Portfolio Builder to create a diversified portfolio of stocks, bonds, and ETFs according to your risk preferences.
-Then by turning on Auto-Stash, you can automate your investments into that portfolio without having to remind yourself.
+By turning on Auto-Stash, you can automate your investments into that portfolio without having to remind yourself.